 - Dr P Vohra, History to serve until 31 July 2023 (on leave)

 *There are currently four vacancies for ordinary members

 - Ms D Bowen, Student Administration and Academic Affairs (SAAA)

 Senior member of SAAA, or deputising senior colleague (at full Committee hearings if required)

 - To have regard at all times to principles of equity, fairness and transparency and to bear in mind relevant equality and diversity, confidentiality and data protection policies and legislation.

 - On behalf of Senate to take final decisions on all cases referred to it under Regulations 2, 5 and 6 and Ordinance 8 of the University Ordinances and Regulations and in particular to decide cases relating to students where:

-(d) the award of an aegrotat degree is proposed
+(c) the award of an aegrotat degree is proposed.

-- To consider appeals by students against decisions of Boards of Studies, Boards of Examiners, Departmental Mitigating Circumstances Committees or decisions taken by Chair's action by the Chair or their nominee, affecting students' academic progress, or decisions taken by a Standing Committee on Academic Misconduct Investigatory Panel (StAMP).
+- To consider appeals by students against decisions of Boards of Studies, Boards of Examiners, Departmental Exceptional Circumstances Committees or decisions taken by Chair's action by the Chair of Special Cases Committee or their nominee, affecting students' academic progress, or decisions taken by a Standing Committee on Academic Misconduct Investigatory Panel (StAMP).